ssalka/django-node/README.md

 ### Installation

-To get started, you will need existing installations of Python (I used 3.5), Node.js, and Redis.
+To get started, you will need existing installations of Python (this project has been tested only on 3.5), Node.js, and Redis.
 Then, make sure all dependencies are installed:

 ```